 At any rate, this wasn’t a stage that Bruce Fenstermacher had sought.
 After a 20-year military hitch that ended in 1980, he had agreed to show up at the National Press Club in Washington on account of the disservice he says his commanding officers at WAFB did to national defense – as well as the ethical quandary it put him in.

 Son Robert says the first he ever heard of dad’s dilemma was sometime in the double-aughts, during one of Larry King’s gabfests on CNN.
 That’s when retired USAF captain Bob Salas aired out his own now-well known harrowing encounter at Malmstrom AFB in 1967.
 It involved a low-hovering UFO that flipped the switch on 10 nuclear-armed Minuteman weapons into no-go mode.
 As the deputy missile combat crew commander, Salas was working the board in the underground silo when the klaxons shrieked and the missiles went offline.

-“Dad said that’s just what happened to me 10 years earlier,” recalls Robert Fenstermacher.
+“Dad said that’s just what happened to me 10 years later,” recalls Robert Fenstermacher.

 America was celebrating its 200th birthday – sometime in the autumn, date inexact, nighttime – as Bruce Fenstermacher was on duty at a Strategic Air Command base on the plains of Wyoming.
 Like Salas, he was a combat crew commander, and assigned to the 400th Strategic Missile Squadron.
 Long story short: